sand-worm-labs/docs/docs/sql-syntax/data-types/date.md

 # DATE

-In GlueSQL, the `DATE` data type is used to store date values in the format 'YYYY-MM-DD'.
-Note that GlueSQL currently does not support timezones.
+In WormSQL, the `DATE` data type is used to store date values in the format 'YYYY-MM-DD'.
+Note that WormSQL currently does not support timezones.

 ## Creating a table with DATE columns